Interior Designing tips: 10 common mistakes to avoid

 4. Don’t back your furniture up against your wall

 A common mistake novices make.
-You would want to push your modern furniture all together to create an intimate setting.
+You would want to push your modern Italian furniture design all together to create an intimate setting.
 This will create flow and will allow people to move around easily.
 You can push it all against the wall if you want an empty space in between for example for hosting a party and making the center a dance floor.

 5. You don’t have a focal point

 Your room should be planned in such a way that it has a focal point.
 Anyone entering the room should take notice of one thing.
 The object here should be large, impressive and bold; it should be able to make a style statement.
 A focal point defines a room and also gives an order to it, thus making it look balanced, thought out and organized.